The massless modular Hamiltonian: Abstract

 \section{Abstract}

-We compute the vacuum local modular Hamiltonian associated with a space ball region in the free scalar massive Quantum Field Theory.
-We give an explicit expression on the one particle Hilbert space in terms of the massive Legendre differential operator and the Green integral for the Helmholtz operator.
-The quadratic form of the massive modular Hamiltonian is expressed in terms of an integral of the energy density with parabolic distribution and of a Yukawa potential, that here appears intrinsically.
-We then get the formula for the local entropy of a Klein-Gordon wave packet.
+We compute the vacuum local modular Hamiltonian associated with a space ball region in the free scalar massless Quantum Field Theory.
+We give an explicit expression on the one particle Hilbert space in terms of the higher dimensional Legendre differential operator.
+The quadratic form of the massless modular Hamiltonian is expressed in terms of an integral of the energy density with the parabolic distribution.
+We then get the formula for the local entropy of a wave packet.
 This gives the vacuum relative entropy of a coherent state on the double cone von Neumann algebras associated with the free scalar QFT.
-Among other points, we provide the passivity characterisation of the modular Hamiltonian within the standard subspace set up.
+Among other points, we provide the passivity characterisation of the modular Hamiltonian within the standard subspace setup.